Getting into miniature wargaming has never been easier with the advent of Warhammer 40k Kill Team.

 How to Build a Necron Kill Team for Under $50

 The Necron forces are all priced obnoxiously at around $30-$33, so if you want to build a kill team for under $50 you’re basically limited to one choice.
-For that particular choice, I would suggest the Immortals.
+For that particular choice, I would suggest the Immortals/Deathmark box.
+Each model can become an immortal or Deathmark, but I suggest building immortals.
 They have the same stats as the Deathmarks and they have an option for their weapons; either armor piercing or assault that does massive damage.
-The Deathmarks will basically all be identical.
+The Deathmarks will basically all have identical equipment.

 One box of immortals would be cheaper than the Games Workshop Kill Team starter at half the price, and you’ll get the same amount of models for $30 instead of $60, but the Necron Kill Team starter set comes with some extra terrain and data cards.
 If the extra goodies are worth the $30 to you it may be worthwhile to look into that instead.